Comparison

 The core difference

 Visible watermarks get cropped out.
 DRM frustrates legitimate supporters.
-Password protection doesn't prevent someone from sharing the password.
+Password protection does not tell you who shared the file.

 Ready for file delivery that protects your work?